India says sees no reason to accept Snowden's asylum request

 "Following careful examination we have concluded that we see no reason to accede to the Snowden request," he said.

-Snowden, wanted by Washington on spying charges for revealing a U.S. electronic surveillance program called Prism, has applied for political asylum in more than a dozen countries, including China and Spain.
+Snowden, wanted by Washington on spying charges for revealing a U.S. electronic surveillance programme called Prism, has applied for political asylum in more than a dozen countries, including China and Spain.

 (Reporting by Anurag Kotoky, editing by Ross Colvin)